conceptadev/rockets/packages/nestjs-authentication/README.md

 #### What is This Library?

-The `nestjs-authentication` library is a comprehensive solution for managing authentication processes within a NestJS application.
+The `@concepta/nestjs-authentication` library is a comprehensive solution for managing authentication processes within a NestJS application.
 It provides services for issuing JWTs, validating user credentials, and verifying tokens.

-The library integrates seamlessly with other modules in the `nestjs-auth` suite, such as `nestjs-auth-jwt`, `nestjs-auth-local`, `nestjs-auth-recovery`, and `nestjs-auth-refresh`, making it a versatile choice for various authentication needs.
+The library integrates seamlessly with other modules in the authentication suite, such as `@concepta/nestjs-auth-jwt`, `@concepta/nestjs-auth-local`, `@concepta/nestjs-auth-recovery`, and `@concepta/nestjs-auth-refresh`, making it a versatile choice for various authentication needs.

 #### Benefits of Using This Library

 - **Secure Token Management**: Robust mechanisms for issuing and managing access and refresh tokens.
 - **Abstract User Validation Service**: Flexible user validation service that can be customized to meet specific requirements.
 - **Token Verification**: Capabilities to verify the authenticity and validity of tokens, with support for additional custom validations.
 - **Customizable and Extensible**: Designed to be flexible, allowing customization of token generation, user validation, and token verification processes.
 - **Integration with NestJS Ecosystem**: Seamlessly integrates with other NestJS modules and services, leveraging the framework's features for enhanced functionality and performance.

 ### Design Choices

 #### Why Use NestJS Guards?

 NestJS guards provide a way to control access to various parts of the application by checking certain conditions before the route handler is executed.
 In the `nestjs-authentication` module, guards are used to implement authentication and authorization logic.
 By using guards, developers can apply security policies across routes efficiently, ensuring that only authenticated and authorized users can access protected resources.

 #### Global, Synchronous vs Asynchronous Registration

 The `nestjs-authentication` module supports both synchronous and asynchronous
 registration:

 - **Global Registration**: Makes the module available throughout the entire application.
 This approach is useful when JWT authentication is required across all or most routes in the application.
 - **Synchronous Registration**: This method is used when the configuration options are static and available at application startup.
 It simplifies the setup process and is suitable for most use cases where configuration values do not depend on external services.
 - **Asynchronous Registration**: This method is beneficial when configuration options need to be retrieved from external sources, such as a database or an external API, at runtime.
 It allows for more flexible and dynamic configuration but requires an asynchronous factory function.

 ### Integration Details